xyzmaps/xyz-documentation/docs/cli/basic-features.md

 ##### Upload and stream large CSV and GeoJSON files

-To upload very large CSV and GeoJSON files to your Data Hub space, you will need to use `-s` -- this will stream the file and avoid Node.js memory errors.
+To upload very large CSV and GeoJSON files to your XYZ Maps space, you will need to use `-s` -- this will stream the file and avoid Node.js memory errors.
 It will also be considerably faster than the standard upload method.
 (Note that you cannot currently stream a shapefile.)

 ```console
 xyzmaps space upload YOUR_SPACE_ID -f /Users/xyz/big_data.csv -s